 If you can’t wash your Shih Tzu as often as you’d like, you can do a few things to help keep them clean.

 Begin by brushing your dog frequently, particularly around the eyes and ears, since dirt and hair may quickly accumulate there.

-You may also wipe their coat with a wet cloth after walks or playtime, and this might help remove any dirt and debris that they picked up on the way.
+You may also wipe their coat with a wet cloth after walks or playtime, which might help remove any dirt and debris they picked up on the way.

 Finally, if your Shih Tzu begins to have an unpleasant odor, you can use a dog-friendly cologne or spray to hide the smell.